table of contents

 To understand what makes heroin so addictive, along with why going to a heroin rehab is so important, you must understand how the drug affects brain chemistry.
 While a majority of prescription opiates are swollen, processed in the digestive system, and controlled through special release mechanisms, heroin is typically snorted, injected, or smoked.
 This results in an almost immediate release into the bloodstream where it travels straight to the brains’ opioid receptors.
 Heroin targets the brain’s areas that are responsible for pleasure, anxiety, sedation, happiness, and depression.
 Once the drug hits these areas, the user may feel free from any problems; thus, happy and at ease.

 With continued use, heroin begins to affect areas of the brain that are responsible for judgement and self-control.
 These can lead the user to develop cravings.
 The brain will also “trick” the user by minimising the negative effects of the drug.
-Both, can result in a dependency and addiction.
+Both, can result in a dependency, addiction and (eventually) heroin rehab.

 Heroin Can Be Accessed Easily